Main Northern railway line

-The Main North Line (also known as the Great Northern Railway) is a major railway in New South Wales, Australia, running from Strathfield in Sydney to Armidale.
+The Main Northern railway line, also known as the Great Northern Railway, is a major railway in New South Wales, Australia, running from Strathfield in Sydney to Armidale.

 The 1980s saw the line closed progressively north of Armidale; passenger services north of Tamworth were cancelled in 1990 but were reintroduced as far as the former two years later.

 The Sydney–Brisbane rail corridor now branches off the Great Northern Railway after Maitland and follows the North Coast line.

 Description of route

 The line starts as a branch off the Main Suburban line at Strathfield in Sydney.
 The line heads north as a quadruple track electrified line to Rhodes, crossing the John Whitton Bridge over the Parramatta River as a double track line.
 At West Ryde the line again expands out to four tracks through to Epping.
 The line is then largely double track through the northern suburbs of Sydney, crossing the Hawkesbury River Railway Bridge, before passing through the Central Coast.

 At Fassifern, a former branch line to Toronto divided off in an eastwards direction until closed in 1990.
 The line continues north to Broadmeadow in the inner western suburbs of Newcastle.
 North of Broadmeadow is the junction with the Newcastle branch line, where electrification of the main line ends.
 However, electrification continues along the branch line to Newcastle Interchange terminus at Wickham, with the branch line beyond Wickham to the former Newcastle station having been closed and lifted from December 2014.